scify/laravel-cookies-consent/README.md

 In both cases, the assets files will be copied to `public/vendor/cookies_consent`.

-You can then either decide to include the `public/vendor/cookies_consent/style.css` file to git (especially if you want to edit it first), or add it to `.gitignore`, and make sure to also run this command on the staging/production server.
+You can then either decide to include the `public/vendor/cookies_consent/css/style.css` file to git (especially if you want to edit it first), or add it to `.gitignore`, and make sure to also run this command on the staging/production server.

-You can publish the config file with:
+Next, you need to publish the config file:

 ```bash
 php artisan vendor:publish \